bustatu/EmulatorEngine/README.md

 - CHIP8
     - might have some unsuported SCHIP or XOCHIP opcodes, open an issue if so.
 - Gameboy
-    - boot ROM checksum fails.
-    - boot ROM is not displayed properly.
     - lots of opcodes missing.
+Games can not be run at the moment without crashing.
 - NES (soon)

 ## Screenshots from supported platforms: